With Statement in Excel VBA

 Assume you have certain value in A1 cell, I have entered the text as “Excel VBA” in cell A1.

-Now for this cell, I need to do some tasks i.e. formatting.
+Now for this cell, I need to do some tasks i.e. formatting in excel.

 I want to change font size, font name, and interior color, insert a border, etc… Typical what we do is we first refer the cell by using VBA RANGE object.